gloriabenoit/GWAS_tutorial/1_QC_GWAS/1_Main_script_QC_GWAS.md

 ```bash
 Rscript --no-save hist_miss.R
 ```
-> output: *histsmiss.pdf* and *histvmiss.pdf*, these files show respectively individual and SNP missingness.
+> output: *histsmiss.jpeg* and *histvmiss.jpeg*, these files show respectively individual and SNP missingness.

 We need to delete SNPs and individuals with high levels of missingness, explanation of this and all following steps can be found in box 1 and table 1 of the article mentioned in the comments of this script.